How to Apply for Passport Without NOC (No Objection Certificate)?

 Prior Intimation Letter

 - Intimation letter to Controlling Authority before submitting the application for Passport.
-The format of the letter in the Annexure – N.
+The format of the letter in Annexure – N.

 No Objection Certificate